ayleph/ayleph/README.md

 - 👋 Hi, I’m @ayleph
 - 👀 I’m interested in industrial control systems, network security, free/open-source software, hardware hacking, and wireless systems.
-- 🌱 I’m currently learning NIST SP 800-171 and CMMC.
+- 🌱 I’m currently learning FreeCAD and Rust.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...